cpurev/CrankHTML/README.md

 ## General Information
-- WYSIWYG Rich Texit Editor that outputs raw html.
+- WYSIWYG Rich Texit Editor that outputs raw html of its edited space.
+And, will intake HTML code and will be able to edit given HTML
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->